FAQs

 Civil Liberties & Human Rights

 This section covers issues relating to the Human Rights Act 1998 and the European Convention on Human Rights.
 It includes a Prison Law table, which highlights firms that specialise in prisoners' rights.
-The section also includes a table that recognises lawyers and law firms who represent clients on international human rights issues.
+The section also includes an International Human Rights table that recognises lawyers and law firms who represent claimants on human rights issues.

 Related sections: Administrative & Public Law, Immigration, Police Law